Michigan Divorce & Family Law FAQs for Women

 Generally, each spouse is required to cover their own legal fees.
 However, if your spouse has a significantly higher income than you, then you may be able to have your expenses reimbursed/

-Contact a Divorce Lawyer For Women Today
+Contact Our Detroit Divorce Lawyer For Women Today

-Woodford Sathappan McGee represents women exclusively; this gives us a unique ability to meet women’s needs.
+WSM represents women exclusively; this gives us a unique ability to meet women’s needs.
 The goal of our law firm is to empower you with knowledge of your rights and for you to feel confident about your life post-divorce.

 Contact our law office today at 380-212-3731 to schedule a free consultation.